electron/website/docs/latest/tutorial/tutorial-3-main-renderer.md

 a preload script to safely expose features from the main process into the renderer.

-Electron's main process is a Node.js process that has full OS access.
-On top of [Electron's built-in modules][modules], you can also access [Node.js built-ins][node-api], as well as any packages downloaded via `npm`.

 If you are not familiar with Node.js, we recommend you to first read [this guide][node-guide] before continuing.